 The IQ evaluation provides a "snapshot" of your child's cognitive skills at a particular point in time.
 It can also provide important insights about your child's approach to different types of tasks.

 The Admissions Committee has found from experience that students with a Full Scale Wechsler IQ Score of 130 and above are more likely to be successful in Nueva’s program.
-However, in grades 5 through 8, we may consider results that fall close to the 130 minimum.
+For this reason, this is considered our target range in the Nueva application process.

 The IQ evaluation is the first step in the application process to determine if Nueva is a potential match for your child.
 Once an applicant has scored in the range considered for admission, you will be able to schedule a parent interview, campus visit, and an activity session through your online Ravenna account.